Will It Blend? Maybe. BlackBerry’s secret comeback weapon

 Former smartphone giant BlackBerry has another trick up its sleeve for its comeback, alongside the oddest looking phone in recent years.
 The Passport is expected to be unveiled next month, along with an intriguing bit of software, the as-yet-unannounced BlackBerry Blend.

-Part of the forthcoming 10.3 BB10 release, Blend “casts” messaging and Protocol-Independent Multicast (PIM) onto a local screen, such as a PC Mac or a tablet, using the BlackBerry device as a secure communications gateway.
+Part of the forthcoming 10.3 BB10 release, Blend “casts” messaging and Personal Information Manager (PIM) onto a local screen, such as a PC Mac or a tablet, using the BlackBerry device as a secure communications gateway.
 It’s a cross between Palm Desktop and Nokia’s Lifeblog software, but looks very well thought out, and is designed to appeal to consumers as well as BlackBerry’s core enterprise customers.
 Blend also appears to be a replacement for media transfer, which is not a strong point of the current BlackBerry Link suite.